 I have been availing all the retiral benefits and also enjoy pension.
 On November 3 of the year 2014, I received a letter from the PS of my department that Honorable Governor of state passed an order to recover all the loss, suffered to department from granting illegal licenses, from my pension.
 Sir, is it legitimate to file a criminal case and recover that amount out of my pension after 25 years from the date of occurrence and 13 years of my retirement?

 You had committed that offence in the discharge of your official duties.
-After the judgment of Subramaniyam Swami vs Man Mohan Singh AIR 2012 SC; it is held by the Supreme Court that court has right to examine all the facts of the case, if some materials come out from the facts that an offence has been committed then court shall take cognizance of the case no matter after how many years from the date occurrence case is preferred in the court.
+In Subramaniyam Swami vs Man Mohan Singh AIR 2012 SC; the Supreme Court has held that the trial court has a right to examine all the facts and evidence of the case.
+The court may take cognizance of the offence however, it has been filed after a long time.
+Thus, court can take cognisance however, the Government has filed criminal case after 13 years of your retirement.

 Section 468 Cr.P.C. provides a period of limitation in respect of taking cognizance of the criminal case.
 There is no limitation period of an offence punishable with more than three years of imprisonment.
 Hence, the court can take cognizance at any time after commencement of offence.